alien-keric/powershell/README.md

       throw new RuntimeException(e2);

-This issue can be referencing in a craft machine from hack the box
+This issue can be referenced from a craft machine from hack the box
 ```

+- If we try to discete the code we can see that this code here tried to make a connection to the port 27015 from localhosts while using password as "s67u84zKq8IXw"